-Set pressure is defined as the supply pressure at which the dome pressure is 70% of the supply pressure.
+Set pressure is defined as that pressure where the dome pressure is 70% of the supply pressure.
 This corresponds to the initial audible discharge of gas or first steady stream of liquid from the main valve.

-Crack pressure is defined as the supply pressure at which gas flow begins at the pilot exhaust.
+Crack pressure is defined as the supply pressure where gas or liquid flow begins at the pilot exhaust.

-Reseat pressure is defined as the supply pressure at which the dome pressure increases to 75% of supply pressure.
+Reseat pressure is defined as the supply pressure where the dome pressure increases to 75% of supply pressure.
 The dome pressure will continue to increase until the supply pressure decreases to 94% of set.